-You have done everything you can, you’ve read, planned, mind mapped, drawn diagrams, used flash cards, completed quizzes, tested yourself, created and stuck to a study plan, used the latest apps, completed practice questions and now it’s the eve of your GCSE exam; what should you do?
+You have done everything you can to study for your GCSEs, you've read, planned, mind mapped, drawn diagrams, used flashcards, completed quizzes, tested yourself, created and stuck to a study plan, used the latest apps, completed practice questions and now it's the eve of your GCSE exam; what should you do?

 This exam is the gateway to your super future and you will not fall at the last hurdle.
 You are aiming for the top in the first year of the new grading system.